nicklockwood/FXForms/README.md

 FXForms provides default cell implementations for all supported fields.
 You may wish to provide additional cell classes for custom field types, or even replace all of the FXForm cells with custom versions for your application.

 There are two levels of customisation possible for cells.
-The simplest option is to subclass one of the existing FXFormCell classes, which all inherit from FXFormBaseCell.
+The simplest option is to subclass one of the existing `FXFormCell` classes, which all inherit from `FXFormBaseCell`.
 These cell classes contain a lot of logic for handling the various different field types, but expose the views and controls used, for easy customisation.

-If you already have a base cell class and don't want to base your cells on FXFormBaseCell, you can create an FXForms-compatible cell from scratch by subclass UITableViewCell and adopting the FXFormFieldCell protocol.
+If you already have a base cell class and don't want to base your cells on `FXFormBaseCell`, you can create an FXForms-compatible cell from scratch by subclass `UITableViewCell` and adopting the `FXFormFieldCell` protocol.

-Your custom cell must have a property called field, of type FXFormField.
-FXFormField is a wrapper class used to encapsulate the properties of a field, and also provides a way to set and get the associated form value (via the field.value virtual property).
-You cannot instantiate FXFormField wrappers directly, however the can be accessed and enumerated via methods on the FXFormController.
-FXFormField also provides the -performActionWithResponder:sender: that you can use to replicate the cascading action selector behavior of the default cells.
+Your custom cell must have a property called field, of type `FXFormField`. `FXFormField` is a wrapper class used to encapsulate the properties of a field, and also provides a way to set and get the associated form value (via the field.value virtual property).
+You cannot instantiate `FXFormField` wrappers directly, however the can be accessed and enumerated via methods on the `FXFormController`. `FXFormField` also provides the `-performActionWithResponder:sender:` that you can use to replicate the cascading action selector behavior of the default cells.

 Once you have created your custom cell, you can use it as follows:

-* If your cell is used only for a few specific fields, you can use the FXFormFieldCell property to use it for a particular form field
+* If your cell is used only for a few specific fields, you can use the `FXFormFieldCell` property to use it for a particular form field
-* If your cell is designed to handle a particular field type (or types), you can tell the formController to use your custom cell class for a particular type using the -registerCellClass:forFieldType: method of FXFormController.
+* If your cell is designed to handle a particular field type (or types), you can tell the formController to use your custom cell class for a particular type using the `-registerCellClass:forFieldType:` method of FXFormController.
-* If you want to completely replace all cells with your own classes, use the -registerDefaultFieldCellClass: method of FXFormController.
+* If you want to completely replace all cells with your own classes, use the `-registerDefaultFieldCellClass:` method of FXFormController.
 This replaces all default cell associations for all field types with your new cell class.
-You can then use -registerCellClass:forFieldType: to add additional cell classes for specific types.
+You can then use `-registerCellClass:forFieldType:` to add additional cell classes for specific types.

 Release Notes